 Read the Transcript:

-Thanks for tuning in to the People Managing People podcast, where our purpose is to build a better world of worker.
+Thanks for tuning in to the People Managing People podcast, where our purpose is to build a better world of work.

 My guest today, Marcus Buckingham is a global researcher and New York Times bestselling author focused on unlocking strengths, increasing performance, and pioneering the future of how people work.
 He is the author of two best-selling business books of all time and has two of Harvard Business Review’s most circulated, industry-changing cover articles, and his strength assessment has been taken by over 10 million people worldwide.
 He now leads People + Performance Research at ADP Research Institute, spearheading groundbreaking studies on subjects like Resilience and Engagement.